-Base: A person’s center of gravity.
-A strong base means that you have a low center of gravity with your back straight, head up and wide knees.
-This stance gives people good balance.
+A person’s center of gravity.
+A strong base means that you have a low center of gravity with your back straight, head up, and wide knees.
+This BJJ stance gives people good balance.

-Bridge: This move is most often done to “buck off” an opponent in the mount position.
-In order to perform a bridge, lay on your back with your feet planted on the mat as close to your butt as possible.
+This move is most often done to “buck off” an opponent in the mount position.
+To perform a bridge, lay on your back with your feet planted on the mat as close to your butt as possible.
 From there, push off the mat with your legs to elevate your hips and spine.
 When this move is done correctly, only the toes and tops of the shoulder should be left touching the mat.

-Gi: Your Gi is your BJJ uniform.
+Your Gi is your Brazilian Jiu-Jitsu uniform.
 No-Gi days simply mean that you may wear a rash guard and athletic shorts or pants instead of your uniform.

-Guard: This is a position where you can either attack or defend.
-“Playing guard” refers to any position where you attempt to control your opponent using your ankles, knees or hips so they do not advance.
+This is a position where you can either attack or defend.
+“Playing guard” refers to any position where you attempt to control your opponent using your ankles, knees, or hips so they do not advance.
 This is typically paired with a grip to hold them in place.

-Shrimp/Hip Escape: Shrimping allows a player to quickly move their hips away from an opponent.
-In order to successfully complete this move, you must first lay on your side on the mat.
+Shrimping allows a player to quickly move their hips away from an opponent.
+To successfully complete this move, you must first lay on your side on the mat.
 In one swift motion, lift your hips off the mat using your foot and shoulder.
 You can then scoot your hips backward by straightening your legs.
 This creates space between you and your opponent and could be used to affect your opponent’s balance.

-Submission: The goal of each match is to get your opponent to submit.
+The goal of each Brazilian Jiu-Jitsu match is to get your opponent to submit.
 This is achieved when one opponent forces another to tap out.

-Tapping Out: Refers to the act of submitting to an opponent.
-Tapping out can be done by tapping the mat three times, tapping your opponent three times or by yelling, “tap!”
-Tapping out with a foot or your hand are both acceptable.
-Be sure you tap out in a way that it is noticeable by your opponent – and stop immediately if an opponent taps out in response to your attack.
+Refers to the act of submitting to an opponent.
+Tapping out can be done by tapping the mat three times, tapping your opponent three times, or by yelling, “tap!”
+Tapping out with your foot or hand are both acceptable.
+Be sure you tap out in a way that is noticeable by your opponent – and stop immediately if an opponent taps out in response to your attack.
 In training, tapping out simply means you can begin a new roll.
 In competition, tapping out would end the match.

-Turtle: This is a defensive position that involves tucking in your arms, legs and head to resemble a turtle hiding in its shell.
+This is a defensive position that involves tucking in your arms, legs, and head to resemble a turtle hiding in its shell.